 Overall, the book is a laudable effort to make a mysterious world less so, providing a fine primer for people involved in developing health policy and useful enrichment for people making careers in cancer medicine.
-But its closing feature may, in the long run be even more important – a discussion of avenues to pursue in an attempt to make things better.
+But its closing feature may, in the long run, be even more important – a discussion of avenues to pursue in an attempt to make things better.
 The author suggests several ways in which federal agencies could tighten procedures and expectations without having to amend statutes or regulations.
 As one might expect, more rigorous use of surrogate endpoints is highlighted, as is careful attention to the actual expected benefit of a novel agent in typical patients (as opposed to the ideal candidates who typically populate the clinical trials leading to licensure).

 Discussions of what cancer patients can do and what cancer physicians can do are short, and made me hope for a sequel in which the issues will be addressed more thoroughly.
 The importance of a truly informed dialogue is stressed, with a bit of a lament about how difficult that can be in a setting of medical care that is centered about cash flow and throughput.
 Political activism toward improving policy is stressed, as is involvement with advocacy groups.